Risk Free Rate

 How risk-free is the risk-free rate of return?

-• The risk-free rate of return is a theoretical concept representing the return on an investment with no risk.
+• The risk-free rate of return is a baseline used to measure how much extra return an investor should expect when taking on additional risk.

 Conclusion